-Show glyph and color info for screen tiles.
+Show glyph, color, and texture info for screen and map tiles.

-This script pops up a panel that shows the displayed character for the selected tile and foreground/background color information.
-You can move the cursor around the screen to select the tile you want information on.
+This script pops up a panel that shows all known information about the tile under the mouse cursor.
+This includes the displayed character or text for the selected tile and foreground/background color information.
+All textures associated with the tile and flags associated with those textures are also displayed.